USCG S4 Open

 exfil leapfrog

-Of course it's more of an n-dimensional plane (with these two not being at opposite ends), but I like these because they fall pretty cleanly along this one dimension I made up.
-Or like, complexity of state space you discover with your interaction with the environment (pepsipu challenges), versus complexity built into the challenge (MetaCTF challenges).
+Of course, reality is more than two dimensions (and these two are not even at opposite ends), but I like this because they fall pretty cleanly along this one dimension I made up.
+Or maybe a better way to phrase it is, pwn challenges can offer complexity of state space you discover with your interaction with the environment (pepsipu challenges), versus complexity built into the challenge (MetaCTF challenges).

 hard bug, simple exploit